estelsmith/wp-logout-shortcodes/README.md

 You can change the link's label by adding a `label` option to the shortcode, such as `[cm_logout_link label="Log me out"]`.

-By default, users are redirected to `/` after being logged out.
-That can easily be changed by specifying a `redirect_to`
+Users are redirected to `/` by default after being logged out.
+This can easily be changed by specifying a `redirect_to`
 option: `[cm_logout_link redirect_to="/another-page"]`.

 If you want to generate only the logout URL for your own purposes, such as for inclusion in javascript, you can use the